-Why do I see discrepancy between Bing Ads conversion counts and those from Google Analytics and AdWords (or my own logs)?
+Why do I see discrepancy between Bing Ads conversion counts and those from Google Analytics and Google Ads (or my own logs)?

-Find out why you may see discrepancies between Bing Ads and AdWords/Google Analytics conversion counts.
+Find out why you may see discrepancies between Bing Ads and Google Ads/Google Analytics conversion counts.

 There could be several reasons why conversions may not match.
 Keep in mind that Bing Ads doesn't expose conversion data to any third-party platform, and each system uses its own logic and goal setup to track conversions.
 Bing Ads reports conversions on the date of the conversion, whereas some other reporting tools attribute them to the date of the ad click.
 As such, some level of discrepancies are expected.